ANTIC: Vertical fine scroll

-LMS Modifer - Load Memory Scan
+Load memory scan

 Bit6: position value $40, loads a new address for the start of screen memory for the current Playfield mode line.

 The LMS option loads ANTIC's screen memory scan address with the 16-bit value in the two bytes following the instruction.
 The Character or Map mode specified will begin displaying bytes from that address.
 The LMS option must appear in the first Playfield Mode Instruction line (not Blank Line) in the Display List to initialize ANTIC to begin reading at the start of screen memory.
 Most of the Operating System-generated full screen modes will have only that one occurrence of the LMS modifier present in the Display List.
 ANTIC will automatically increment its LMS address at the end of each mode line in preparation for the next line.
 As long as screen memory does not cross over a 4K boundary the LMS modifier is not needed on subsequent Playfield Mode Instructions.

 Full screen displays using Playfield Map Modes E or F will have a second occurrence of the LMS modifier on a Map Instruction near the middle of the screen, since the full display requires more than 4K of screen memory.
 (Mode F displays include high res 320 pixel lines, and the GTIA display modes.)

 Combining the Map and Character Mode instructions with the LMS bit makes it possible to set the screen memory address freely within the 64K address space independently for each display line.
 In other words, the screen memory does not have to be completely contiguous memory scanned sequentially towards higher addresses - only that a single Mode line must be provided with adequate sequential bytes of memory to meet the requirements of that Mode, width of the display, and Scrolling feature.

-DLI Modifer - Display List Interrupt
+Display list interrupt

 Bit7: position value $80, directs ANTIC to invoke a CPU-serviced interrupt on the last scan line of the Playfield Mode.

 If ANTIC register NMIEN (D40E_{hex}/54286_{dec}) has Bit7 ($80) set then on the last scanline of the Mode line an interrupt routine will be triggered which is vectored through address VDSLST (200_{hex}/512_{dec}).

 The 6502 Accumulator, X and Y register contents are not preserved before entry to the DLI routine.
-It is the responsibility of the DLI routine to save the state of the registers used during the DLI, and then restore the original values of the registers before exiting with an RTI instruction.
-Routines typically push the register values to the 6502 stack.
+The DLI routine must save the state of the registers used during the DLI, and then restore the original values of the registers before exiting with an RTI instruction.

-DLI routines are ordinarily short and quick, changing the color registers or Player-Missile positions before exiting.
-However, brevity is not required.
-As long as the DLI routine exits before the start of the next DLI routine the DLI routine can continue updating values across multiple scanlines.